satheeshshanmugham/euc-dev.github.io/TESTING.md

 * Hover over the port 80 forwarded address and click the globe icon, this will open a browser window to the site

 This method allows you to make changes to your code, which will be reflected dynamically in the browser.

+# More Changes

+- v1 changes in main